parsiya/parsiya.net/content/post/2020/2020-11-01-same-origin-gone-wild/index.markdown

 see the response of the handshake.
 But it really does not matter.
 The browser does it for us.

-For more information please read a section from this URL by Independent Security
+For more information please read the following article by Independent Security
 Evaluators:

 * https://blog.securityevaluators.com/websockets-not-bound-by-cors-does-this-mean-2e7819374acc#e8bc